Jobifromhell/PATools-Data-Updater/README.md

 2. **Manifest file** – Navigate to **Settings** and either paste the full path or use **Choose…** to locate `manifest.json`.
 Selecting the file via the picker is recommended so the sandbox retains permission after relaunches.
 3. **Release notes** – Switch to **Release Notes** and choose the `ReleaseNotes.md` file.
 New publish actions append entries automatically, and the viewer restores the last used file the next time the app starts.
 4. **Git repository** – In **Settings** use **Browse…** next to the repository path to grant the app access to the working copy.
 The chosen directory is stored securely and reused each time you reopen the app.
+5. **Git executable** – Still in **Settings**, either paste the path to a standalone git binary or use **Choose…** to point at the Command Line Tools git (for example, `/Library/Developer/CommandLineTools/usr/bin/git`).
+The sandbox cannot launch the developer tool shim located at `/usr/bin/git`, so providing the Command Line Tools binary avoids the `xcrun` sandbox error during connection tests and publishes.

 ## Editing Data